eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 ## Attester State Compromise {#attester-state-compromise}

 The preliminary formal model confirms that the protocol cannot maintain secrecy of the Validator Factor (VF) if the Attester's runtime state is compromised and its ephemeral decryption key is extracted.
-A formal "State Reveal" analysis was conducted where the Attester's ephemeral private key was deliberately leaked to an attacker (see [](#attester-state-reveal)).
+A preliminary "State Reveal" analysis was conducted where the Attester's ephemeral private key was deliberately leaked to an attacker (see [](#attester-state-reveal)).
 The model confirmed that this compromise allows a passive network attacker to intercept and decrypt the Phase 2 ciphertext from the Verifier, revealing the `VF`.

 This result establishes the protocol's security boundary regarding the Attester's runtime state.
 The only viable mitigation for this threat is the use of IFP Pattern A (hardware-rooted), where the Instance Factor and all keys derived from it are protected by a hardware root of trust.